Justice, Service, and Action

-UUC is committed to supporting our shared UU principles through action and service within our congregation, the local community and the broader world.
-To that end, we have a very active Community Service Team which supports several social action projects throughout the year.
+UUC is committed to supporting our shared UU principles through action and service within our congregation, the local community, and the broader world.
+Our Community Service Team supports several social action projects throughout the year.
 Contact the Community Service Team for more information about any of these projects.

 Blacksburg Refugee Partnership